hboers/culpa-laravel5/README.md

 automatically adds references to the authenticated user when creating, updating or soft-deleting a model.

 This fork does some version tweaking for laravel 5.
-You will have do things manually.
-Please send any errors and/or questions regarding laravel 5 usage to <me@hboers.com>.
+Please send any complains, errors and/or questions regarding laravel 5 usage to <me@hboers.com>.

 ## Installation

-This package works with PHP 5.3 and above, but includes traits to make it easier to use on PHP 5.4+.
+This package works with PHP 5.4 and above and includes traits to make it easier to use.

 To install the package in your project: